EXJUSTICE/Udacity_AI/Reinforcement_Learning/Navigation/README.md

 3. Place the file in `bin/` directory, and unzip (or decompress) the file.

 # Instructions
-To train the agent, start jupyter notebook, open `TrainDQN.ipynb` and execute!
-For more information, please check instructions inside the notebook.
+To train the agent, start jupyter notebook, open `Navigation.ipynb` and execute!
+Finished training weights are also provided in the 'checkpoint_dqn_nav.pth' file

 # Additional informations
 - [Performance Report](./Report.md) : Result report of training score